Resident Return Visa travel capacity

 - you must renew your RRV online if you are travelling overseas after the initial 12 months

-- it can take up to five months process an RRV application if you’ve haven’t held PR for at least 2 years
+- it can take up to three months process an RRV application if you've haven't held PR for at least 2 years

 If necessary, you can renew your RRV online before re-entering Australia